-Our favourite CMS SilverStripe recently released version 4.0.0.
-We thought it timely to share some reasons why you should upgrade your content management system on a regular basis.
-(CMS's are the main technology behind your website that allow you to edit or add content) Although we will be using SilverStripe as the example in this blog, the same business reasons apply to any open source CMS.
+In this blog post we are going to discuss why you should upgrade your content management system on a regular basis.
+(CMS's are the technology behind your website that allow you to edit or add content).

 Most technologies, whether a Content Management System (CMS) or a desktop operating system, continually evolve and improve.
 And like most technologies, as newer versions are released older versions eventually lose their technical support.
-SilverStripe is a good example of this.
-With the release of version 4.0.0, SilverStripe, as a company will no longer be supporting versions 3.4 or older.
-Web development companies like us can continue to work on your site, but our ability to fix serious problems becomes more difficult.
+Web development companies like us can continue to work on your site, but our ability to fix serious problems becomes more difficult with an older CMS.
 What does this mean for you?

-SilverStripe CMS is regularly upgraded to address security issues, but these updates eventually stop happening on older versions.
-For example, if your website is in SilverStripe 3.4 or older, we are no longer able to access updates or patches from SilverStripe.
-This means you may become more vulnerable to hackers.
+CMS's are regularly upgraded to address security issues and bugs, but these updates eventually stop being released for older versions.
+This means your website may become increasing vulnerable to hackers.
 This should be a concern for any business that relies on its website to generate leads or sales.
 Sites that collect personal information are particularly vulnerable to liability.
-To gain access to security patches, you need to have a strategy for regular updates to your CMS.
+To gain access to security patches, you should have a strategy for regular updates to your CMS.

 CMS's are not the only technologies that are constantly changing and upgrading.
 Third party modules that help you sell product on your site, send out newsletters, collect sales leads, publish blogs, etc. are also changing.
 There may come a time when your site is no longer compatible with these technologies and then pages on your website start breaking.
 Probably more importantly, web hosting servers are always upgrading.
 The latest and best servers cannot host older technologies.
 This might mean your site will be regulated to an older, slower, less secure server.
 This does not make for a good user experience.

 If you are still in an older CMS, you may be losing out on new features that can help you convert sales.
-For example, SilverStripe 4.0.0 has improved interfaces that allow content authors to get the business’s message to market faster.
-Better collaboration tools allow teams of content creators to work together and build campaigns in draft mode before going live.
-Batches of content can go live at scheduled times.
-A better mobile experience gives site administrators more screen space to work on content.
+For example, improved interfaces and tools that allow content authors to get the business’s message to market faster.
+Collaboration tools that allow teams of content creators to work together.
 Depending on when your site was built, there are likely many other examples of new CMS features that have become available that you are not accessing to help grow your online presence.